 Unilever prepares 6 billion pound sale of food brands: newspapers

-Unilever is preparing a 6 billion pound (US$7.44 billion) sale of some of its food brands, British newspapers reported on Saturday, without citing sources.
+Unilever is preparing a 6 billion pound (US$7.44 billion) sale of some of its food brands, British newspapers reported on Saturday.

 - Posted 19 Mar 2017 06:20

-LONDON: Unilever is preparing a 6 billion pound (US$7.44 billion) sale of some of its food brands, British newspapers reported on Saturday, without citing sources.
+LONDON: Unilever is preparing a 6 billion pound (US$7.44 billion) sale of some of its food brands, British newspapers reported on Saturday.

 The maker of Knorr soups, Dove soap and Ben & Jerry's ice cream rebuffed a surprise US$143 billion takeover offer from Kraft Heinz last month.